 Choose an Age Appropriate Family Vacation

 Because of differences in ages and interests, We aren’t all going to enjoy the same activities.
 So, it’s important to choose activities that the kids will love, and the adults can enjoy or at least tolerate.
 (I enjoy amusement parks, and I tolerate lines.)
+I’d love to do a Disney Cruise and I think everyone in my family, ranging in age from 8 – 70 would enjoy it.

 If you’re at a resort that has kids camp type programs, you can use that time to do adult things like scuba diving if that’s your idea of fun.
 Or maybe you want nothing more than a few hours on the beach to read a book without the constant drone of, “Mom, mom, mom, mommy.”